-Agency program coordinators shall review nominations and provide recommendation for approval or disapproval to their Head of Contracting Office.
-Upon approval of a nomination, the Head of Contracting Office shall delegate purchase card procurement authority to approving officials, and cardholders by issuance of a Delegation of Procurement Authority memorandum.
-Sample delegation memoranda are provided in Appendix C. Disapproved nominations shall be returned to the employee's supervisor with explanation for disapproval.
+Upon approval of nomination, Heads of Contracting Offices shall delegate purchase card authority to approving officials by issuance of Delegations of Authority memoranda.
+Delegation memoranda templates are provided in Appendix D. Disapproved nominations shall be returned to the employees' supervisor with explanation for disapproval.

-2.4 Card Account Setup
+4.4 Account Setup